dihedron/vagrant-juju/README.md

 # vagrant-juju
-A vagrant recièe to setup a VM running Juju (www.jujucharms.org)
+A vagrant recipe to setup a VM running Juju (www.jujucharms.org)